manesec/tools4me/README.md

 # tools4me

-Quick to install tools collection in some os.
+Quick to install tools collection script and some vm for test.

 ## Note